JayeshYevale/Facility-location-optimization/README.md

 ### 1. [Single-Facility Siting: Weighted Median Problem and the Gravity Model](01_single_facility_siting_gravity_model.ipynb)

-Siting one new plant to minimise total weighted transportation cost against 11 existing facilities — six suppliers and five distributors — each with its own freight rate and shipment volume.
+Siting one new plant to minimise total weighted transportation cost against 11 existing facilities, six suppliers and five distributors, each with its own freight rate and shipment volume.
 The problem is solved two ways and the results compared: directly as a convex nonlinear program, and iteratively with the gravity model (Weiszfeld's algorithm) started from the origin.